 - kidney trauma

 Your body becomes overloaded with toxins if your kidneys can’t do their regular job.
-This can lead to kidney failure and even be life-threatening if it’s left untreated.
+This can lead to kidney failure, which can be life-threatening if left untreated.

-Many different symptoms can occur during kidney failure.
-Usually someone with kidney failure will have a few symptoms of the disease, though sometimes none are present.
+Usually someone with kidney failure will have a few symptoms of the disease.
+Sometimes no symptoms are present.
 Possible symptoms include:

 - a reduced amount of urine

-- swelling of your legs, ankles, and feet from retention of fluids caused by the failure of your kidneys to eliminate water waste
+- swelling of your legs, ankles, and feet from retention of fluids caused by the failure of the kidneys to eliminate water waste

 - unexplained shortness of breath